Korakk/angular-learning/ng6/README.md

 ### What's happening here?
 Basically ngFor allows you to iterate on an array or array of objects.
 Name is the one we gave to interpollation.

+# Activated Route
+To get the params of the url.

+# Class binding
+Detect which place we are.
+It allows to determine which route we are currently on and that will allow us to style it blue when the user is on it, etc.

+#Angular animations
+App module file: import { BrowserAnimationsModule } from '@angular/platform-browser/animations';
+Users.component: import { trigger,style,transition,animate,keyframes,query,stagger } from '@angular/animations';
+                  add animations array to the components.
+You can have multiple triggers if you have multiple animations on the same component.

+Buscar-les per internet, too hard.

+# ng build
+Do it with --prod reduce the size of the elements.
+Without it, elements are heavier.